Facts about Hank Aaron

 Hank Aaron Biography

-Henry “Hank” Aaron hit 755 home runs during his major league baseball career, making him America’s all-time home run leader and setting a record that lasted for three decades.
+Henry “Hank” Aaron hit 755 home runs during his major league baseball career, making him America’s all-time home run leader for the next three decades.

-Aaron hit number 715 on April 8, 1974, moving him past the record 714 career homers of the legendary Babe Ruth.
-Much like Roger Maris, Aaron was maligned by some fans who thought he was somehow unfit to surpass the mighty Ruth.
-(Racism played a big part in that; Aaron was black, and he passed Ruth’s record only 28 years after Jackie Robinson broke the color barrier in major league baseball.)
+Hank Aaron hit number 715 on April 8, 1974, moving him past the record 714 career homers of the legendary Babe Ruth.
+It wasn’t easy for Aaron: he was maligned by some fans who thought he was somehow unfit to surpass the mighty Ruth.
+Racism played a big part in that; Aaron was black, and he passed Ruth’s record only 28 years after Jackie Robinson broke the color barrier in major league baseball.